Checking for pests

 Thrips

-These are the worst pest i have had to deal with so far, I found them extremely difficult to deal with.
-They are tiny winged insects that feed on the sap of plants.
+These are tiny winged insects that feed on the sap of plants.
 Unfortunately if you find thrips on your plants the problem is likely to be quite extensive.
 The females also lay their eggs in leaves, making them difficult to get rid of.
-The damage they cayse look like white and black spots.
+The damage they case look like white and black spots.
 They can also spread diseases from plant to plant.

 Mealybugs

-These are tiny white bugs, they usually look like white fuzzy lumps on the leaves and stems but can look brown and waxy.
+These are tiny white bugs, you will often see white fuzzy lumps on the leaves and stems.
 They suck the sap out of your plants which can cause leaf drop and deformed growth.
 If left untreated they will eventually kill your plant.